sureshmaidaragi1919/ComposeLazyColumn/README.md

-# Android Compose with MVVM
+# Android Compose with MVVM, Retrofit, Hilt,

 Its a simple application  to replace Android recycler view with LazyColumn from Android-Compose, built on MVVM architecture